PluemDontKnowToCode/OOptimus-Prime/README.md

 from **https://github.com/PluemDontKnowToCode/OOptimus-Prime.git**
 # OOptimus-Prime
 CE-KMITL 1D OOP project
+## Features

+- **User Authentication**: Users can register, log in, and log out.
+- **Profile Management**: Users can update their profile information, including username and profile image.
+- **Product Management**: Sellers can add new products, and admins can approve or reject product requests.
+- **Shopping Cart**: Customers can add products to their cart, view cart details, and proceed to checkout.
+- **Coupon Management**: Admins can create and delete coupons, and customers can apply coupons during checkout.
+- **Address Management**: Customers can add, update, and delete addresses.
+- **Transaction History**: Customers can view their transaction history.
+- **Category Browsing**: Users can browse products by categories.
+- **Responsive Design**: The application is designed to be responsive and user-friendly.
 ## Getting Started

 To run this project locally, ensure you have Python installed.
 Then, follow these steps: